Samsung/tizen-docs/docs/application/design/wearable/visual-design/layout-patterns.md

 -   **Radial**

     Radial layouts divide the screen into pie-shaped areas.
-Content is placed along the edge of the circle to guide the viewer’s eye along a circular path.
+Content is placed along the edge of the circle to guide the viewer's eye along a circular path.
 This type of layout is useful when your content has a flow or when your elements are at similar levels in the hierarchy.
 Since elements are evenly spaced along the edge, you can fully utilize the space of the circular screen while also maintaining the balance of your design.

     ![](media/visual_design_8.5.1_1-850x201.png)
     *Radial layouts are useful for displaying content with a flow or with elements at similar hierarchical levels.*